phoebehala/web5_f-tracker/README.md

 - To use the latest version of mui(v5)
 - To learn how to display chart in react.js
 - To consolidate the usage of contextAPI, useReducer, useState, useRef
-- To use custome hook
+- To use custom hooks
 - To work with API and handle the error
 - To practice CRUD
 - To try keeping my components small or making them reusable by separating files and creating util files